athena-framework/athena/docs/routing.md

 Athena::Routing.run
 ```

-Additional methods may be added to the parent class/struct that would be available to all route actions.
+Additional methods may be added to the parent struct that would be available to all route actions.

 ## ParamConverter